Samba to the beat of Brazil

 - The typical island getaway where there are no cars and sandy streets are the norm.
 Get to Ilha Grande by ferry from Angra Dos Reis on the mainland.
 Will need to get the local bus from the bus station to the ferry port.

-Private boat owners will offer to take you across to the island for higher prices.
+- Private boat owners will offer to take you across to the island for higher prices.
 If you have time on your hands, wait for the regular ferry service at a fraction of the cost.

-Although the island got its first ATM machine in 2017, I would recommend bringing cash with you (withdraw from ATM on the mainland before boarding the ferry) as the one and only ATM can empty out quickly.
+- Although the island got its first ATM machine in 2017, I would recommend bringing cash with you (withdraw from ATM on the mainland before boarding the ferry) as the one and only ATM can empty out quickly.

 1. Hike the many trails to other beaches (so bring your walking shoes)

 - Highly recommend taking a boat ride from Abrao to Pouso and then do a 15 minute hike over a hill through the jungle to the most beautiful beach in the world – Lopes Mendes.
 No buildings or kiosks.
 The beach is simply lined with jungle vegetation and palm trees.
 The sandy beach is made of pure white, very soft sand which the grains are so small that it squeaks when you walk on it.
 I felt like I was on a deserted island.